This association shall be known as “Military Reporters and Editors” or “MRE.”

 Section 1.
 MRE shall consist of persons whose professional qualifications and character, in the judgment of the Board of Directors, hereinafter constituted, shall warrant their election to any one of the following classifications:

-(a) Active Members: Persons concerned about reporting on the military, national security and homeland defense, and whose principle activity meets one or more of the following criteria:
+(a) Active Members: Persons concerned about reporting on the military, national security and homeland defense, and whose principal activity meets one or more of the following criteria:

 (ii) Editors, writers, publishers, editorial and news cartoonists and artists, or news photographers regularly employed by such publications or news services.

 Section 2.
 Admission to membership shall be by vote of the Board of Directors, under procedures established in the Bylaws.
-The Board at its sole discretion shall make all determinations regarding professional standing of applicants and members.
-The Board shall have the power to require applicants and members to submit written representations on issues bearing on their qualifications for Active membership.
-The Board may delegate authority to accept and approve members to a Membership Chairman, as provided in the Bylaws.
+The Board at its sole discretion shall make all determinations regarding the professional standing of applicants and members.
+The Board shall have the power to require applicants and members to submit written representations of issues bearing on their qualifications for Active membership.
+The Board may delegate authority to accept and approve members to a Membership Chairperson, as provided in the Bylaws.